Academic Good Standing Policies

 - 9 to 11 cumulative credits recorded - pass at least 6 credits.

-- 12 or more cumulative Wilmington credits recorded - pass at least two-thirds of all credits attempted at Wilmington with a cumulative average of 1.60 for freshmen, 1.80 for sophomores, 2.00 for juniors and seniors.
+- 12 or more cumulative Wilmington credits recorded - pass at least two-thirds of all credits attempted at Wilmington with a cumulative average of 1.80 at close of first semester at Wilmington College and 2.00 at close of all subsequent semesters.

 *indicates status at the end of the dop/add period